 - L Heavenly Father, You grant us adoption by the resurrection of Your Son.
 Receive us as Your newborn children and nourish our faith by the pure spiritual milk of Your Word, that we may dwell in Your presence forever, through the same Jesus Christ, Our Lord. - C Amen. - L God of mercy, keep us from the doubts and fears that cripple us and prevent us from knowing the fullness of Your saving peace and gracious presence.
-Teach us to trust in Your Word and to believe with all our hearts, minds, bodies and strength in Jesus Christ, crucified for our sins and raised for our justification through Jesus Christ, our Lord.

-- L Guide us so that in our neighborhoods and communities we may manifest the love of Christ as well as His strength.
-Deliver us from all that would threaten our homes and families, - C Amen. - L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
-We ask that you would quickly grant relief according to Your will.
+Teach us to trust in Your Word and to believe with all our hearts, minds, bodies and strength in Jesus Christ, crucified for our sins and raised for our justification through Jesus Christ, our Lord. - C Amen. - L Guide us so that in our neighborhoods and communities we may manifest the love of Christ as well as His strength.
+Deliver us from all that would threaten our homes and families, - C Amen. - L Almighty God, govern the kingdoms of this world according to Your holy and gracious will.
+Protect those in harm's way because of the war in Ukraine that continues to cause innocent men, women, and children to suffer.
+Curb what is evil and promote what is good among us wherever we live in this fallen world. - C Amen.

-- C I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
+- L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
+We thank You for the protection granted to all who have attended to our needs during this pandemic.
+Thank You that are experiencing a continuing decline in the number of new infections and an ease of restrictions.
+Continue to strengthen all those who serve us in the medical field.
+Give Your comfort and peace to all who are suffering from this illness or others.
+Be with those who mourn.
+Grant to them the hope and assurance of a blessed reunion in heaven. - C Amen. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
-Amen. - C Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+Amen. - Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
-Amen. - L Let us bless the Lord.

-C Thanks be to God.

-L The Lord bless us, defend us from all evil, and bring us to everlasting life.
+Amen. - L Let us bless the Lord. - C Thanks be to God. - L The Lord bless us, defend us from all evil, and bring us to everlasting life. - C Amen.